vzxxl/blog/_posts/2017-04-06-how-i-rest-from-work.markdown

 <p class="code-field">jekyll new name-of-you-project</p>
 <p class="code-field">cd name-of-you-project</p>

 Now you have Jekyll project ready.
-All main configurations are in _config.yml file.
+All main configurations are in <strong>_config.yml</strong> file.
 If you want to see how does the default theme look you can run a local server.
 Jekyll aready has all the settings for that.
 Simply type this command in the terminal

 <p class="code-field">jekyll serve</p>

-Now you can open http://127.0.0.1:4000/name-of-your-project/ to see how the default theme looks.
-If you're too lazy to deal with front-end building from scratch you have a wonderful option to download a ready-to-use theme on <a href="http://jekyllthemes.org/">JekyllThemes.org.</a> Here you can choose from dozens of designs and change the parts that you don't like.
+Now you can open your site here <strong>http://127.0.0.1:4000/name-of-your-project/</strong>.
+You can also find the project name in <strong>_config.yml</strong>.
+If you're too lazy to deal with front-end building process from scratch, you have a wonderful option to download a ready-to-use theme on <a href="http://jekyllthemes.org/">JekyllThemes.org.</a> Here you can choose from dozens of designs and change the parts that you don't like later.

 After figuring out the common structure of jekyll theme folder you are ready to put it to the GItHub.
 I suppose you already have an account there.
 So, first of all, you need to make a local adding to the GIT system: